urboifox/website-with-settings-box/README.md

 [Visit Website](https://codefighter.netlify.app/)

-### Dont forget to put a star on the repository if you like the project!
+### Dont forget to put a star on the repository if you liked the project!